“Reach for the moon… & even if you miss… you’ll fall amongst the stars! ”

 As an integrative therapist, I call upon a variety of therapeutic disciplines relevant and appropriate to the presenting needs of the individual.
 This is based on initial and continuous assessment of the client with the subsequent therapeutic approach tailor-made and agreed upon between me and each individual.
 Every human being has mental health each at varying degrees; the aim is to enhance mental health that encourages personal competence, self-confidence and creative potential.

-I am trained in CBT (Cognitive Behavioural Therapy), Person-Centred Therapy, Motivational Enhancement Therapy, Solution-Focused Therapy, 12-Step Facilitation Therapy and Systemic Therapy (Family therapy).
-In the last three years I have added and applied Schema Therapy, Acceptance & Commitment Therapy (ACT) and Mindfulness to the list of my therapeutic approaches.
+Initially trained in CBT (Cognitive Behavioural Therapy), Person-Centred Therapy, Motivational Enhancement Therapy, Solution-Focused Therapy, 12-Step Facilitation Therapy and Systemic Therapy (Family therapy), I have since added and applied Schema Therapy and Mindfulness to the list of my therapeutic approaches.

 Having worked in the field for over 13 years, I have flexibility in my approach.
 I am able to work with individuals or groups at most stages or degree of their addiction and/or mental health issue, utilising a formal or informal approach dependent on their existing presentation and historical report.